yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - [ ] **coverageTargets**: **[String]** - a list of targets to gather code coverage.
 Each entry can either be a simple string, or a string using [Project Reference](#project-reference)
 - [ ] **targets**: **[[Test Target](#test-target)]** - a list of targets to test.
 Each entry can either be a simple string, or a [Test Target](#test-target)
 - [ ] **customLLDBInit**: **String** - the absolute path to the custom `.lldbinit` file
+- [ ] **captureScreenshotsAutomatically**: **Bool** - indicates whether screenshots should be captured automatically while UI Testing.
+This defaults to true.
+- [ ] **deleteScreenshotsWhenEachTestSucceeds**: **Bool** - whether successful UI tests should cause automatically-captured screenshots to be deleted.
+If `captureScreenshotsAutomatically` is false, this value is ignored.
+This defaults to true.

 #### Test Target
 - [x] **name**: **String** - The name of the target